What gets in the way of effective content campaigns?

 ➡️ Is the feature the reason to use your product, or a value-add?

 ➡️ Are there other questions that need to be answered for your audiences before they can even consider that feature?
-If so, do you already have content that does that work?

 If your campaign goal is to drive retention by fostering loyalty among existing customers, this asset might be just the ticket.
-But if the organization’s priority is net-new logos and you’re tasked with raising solution awareness in a crowded field, you’d be better off asking Product Marketing to focus on a self-serve demo instead.
+But if the organization’s priority is net-new logos and you’re tasked with raising solution understanding in a crowded field, you’d be better off asking Product Marketing to focus on a self-serve demo instead.

 Starting with goals helps you focus on what you need the content to do, rather than the broader field of what the content could be about.
-It goes without saying that your campaign goals should map to larger organizational goals. - What specific audience(s) do I need to reach to achieve those goals?
+It goes without saying that your campaign goals should map to larger organizational goals.

 In B2B, you’re always selling to a buying team.
 Understanding which roles on the buying team you need to reach with your campaign is key to creating content that converts.
 Are you trying to reach decision makers?
 Focus on creating urgency for your solution (awareness) and proving that it won’t be a mistake.
-Between these two areas you’ll need lots of content for champions and influencers that shows without a doubt how you do it. - What does that audience care about?
-What problem do they need help solving?
-How much do they know about the problem?
-How can our solution help?
+Between these two areas you’ll need lots of content for champions and influencers that shows without a doubt how you do it.

 Buyers look for content—and products and services—to understand and solve problems.
 They’re looking for ways to do their jobs better.
-When you skip steps 1 and 2 and go straight to the fun of content ideation, you often end up with content that is either too broad to appeal to your target audience or too narrow to get the job done. - What are the audience’s preferred content formats at each stage of the journey?
+When you skip steps 1 and 2 and go straight to the fun of content ideation, you often end up with content that is either too broad to appeal to your target audience or too narrow to get the job done.

-There is a lot of great research about which content formats buyers tend to prefer at each stage of the journey.
-But buyers aren’t one size fits all.
-This information helps you make sure your content will appeal to your particular audience—especially if someone else on the team is super jazzed about the format du jour. - What information will the audience need to progress on their journey?
-What questions will our content need to answer?All buyers have questions that need to be answered before they can commit to a purchase.
+All buyers have questions that need to be answered before they can commit to a purchase.
 While those questions used to be answered in a sales conversation, today’s buyers expect to learn as much as they can through their own research, before talking to someone.
 If you’re not actively thinking about those questions and making sure they’re answered in your content, your buyers will go somewhere else.

-- What content do we have that answers those questions?
-If it’s not in the format the audience prefers, how hard would it be to adapt it?
 Too often the decision to repackage content happens “because we can” rather than “because we should.”
 Taking a goal-focused approach helps you divert resources from the derivative content rabbit farm to the assets that can provide the most value in your campaign.

-- What additional content will we need to create to support this audience’s journey?
 This is the point where a lot of campaign and content strategies start: What content do we need?
 By taking the steps above first, you can confidently fill any remaining gaps for your campaign.

 At Iron Horse, we use a 6-part content strategy framework to help marketers create content-based campaigns that drive the outcomes they want.
 You can learn a lot more about this framework—and get a free Google Sheets workbook containing 6 content strategy templates we use to support it—in our B2B Marketer’s Content Strategy Toolkit.

 There are plenty of reasons for B2B marketers to become more strategic about how they use content in their campaigns.
 A lack of resources may be the problem that doesn’t go away, but bigger buying groups, ever-lowering tolerance for non-personalized experiences, and increasing pressure to find ways to use AI to scale production all point to a need for stronger alignment between content and campaign planning.
-Whether handing off to your favorite AI tool (please don’t, not yet), your resource-constrained internal team, or your agency partner, a well-documented content strategy grounded in your campaign goals and audience insights will help you use your resources more efficiently and create more effective campaigns.